 What is an easement?

-While it may sound strange that someone else can use your property, easements are pretty common.
-Most properties have easements in place, for example, so that utility companies can access utility lines.
+While it may sound strange that someone else has legal rights to your private property, easements are fairly common.
+Many properties have easements in place, for example, so that utility companies can access their lines.
 In some subdivisions or urban areas where space is tight, an easement may be created for neighbors to share a driveway.
-In shore towns, there may be an easement to allow neighbors (or even the general public) to use the beach that’s on your property or a path to the beach that crosses the property.
+In coastal areas, there may be an easement to allow neighbors (or even the general public) to use a stretch of beach that’s on private property, or a path to the beach that crosses the property.
 Easements can also allow for vehicular access to and from a public road.

-Trouble generally only arises when the easement wasn’t created properly, and/or when it affects access to the home.
-The latter situation usually involves shared private roads, and specifically who’s responsible for ensuring maintenance of the road.
-Sometimes, a mortgage lender requires that there be a permanent recorded easement in place; some require a clear road maintenance agreement.
-If not, many lenders will deny your loan.
+Trouble generally only arises if the easement wasn’t created properly (which unfortunately does happen), or when it affects access to the home.
+The latter situation usually involves shared private roads — and specifically who is responsible for ensuring maintenance of the road.
+Sometimes, a mortgage lender will require that there be a permanent recorded easement in place; some require a clear road maintenance agreement.
+If it’s not done correctly, many lenders will deny your loan.

-Typically, though, the bigger concern for homebuyers is how easements can affect your enjoyment of the home — or your relationships with neighbors.
+The bigger concern for homebuyers, typically, is how easements can affect your enjoyment of the home — or your relationships with neighbors.
 Managing an easement may be challenging at times.
-You may not want to share a driveway with a neighbor or have people crossing a public path that’s on your property.
+You may not want to share a driveway with a neighbor, for example, or have a public walking path crossing your property.

-Other easements can affect what you can do in your backyard.
-For example, if the previous owner granted a solar easement to their neighbor, you may not be able to build structures, plant trees or create features that could block your neighbor’s sunlight.
-If you’re in a picturesque location, your neighbor may have a scenic easement to protect their view, preventing you from renovating, expanding or adding landscaping that could block that view.
+Some easements can affect what you can do on your land.
+For example, if a previous owner granted a solar easement to a neighbor, you may not be able to build structures, plant trees or create features that could block your neighbor’s sunlight.
+If you’re in a picturesque location, a neighbor may have a scenic easement to protect their view, preventing you from making any changes or additions that could block that view.

-There may be other implications if you plan to renovate, as well.
-If you’re buying an older home, for instance, there could be a historic preservation easement that stipulates what changes (if any) you can make to your home.
+There may be implications if you plan to renovate, as well.
+If you’re buying an older home, for instance, there could be a historic preservation easement that stipulates what changes, if any, you can make to your home.
 Prior owners may have also granted a development easement preventing the land from being developed.
-And if you’re buying within a homeowners association, there may be easements that govern whether you can make additions, add a patio or install a fence — be sure to read your HOA’s rules very carefully.
+And if you’re buying within a homeowners association, there may be easements in place that govern whether you can do things like add a patio or install a fence — be sure to read your HOA’s rules very carefully.

 Common easement types